Tai-Min/KV260-Human-Detector/README.md

 This repository contains all files and instructions required to recreate the project from scratch, including code, hardware design files, PCB design and 3D printable parts.

 # Recreating the project
-## 3D printing
-Print listed below parts:

-and assembly them using 15mm length 3mm diameter screws and nuts like in the image below:

-TODO: image

 ## PCB shield

 Use included in \<REPO>/pmod_shield Gerber files to order the shield using some PCB manufacturing service, or use indluded PDF to [etch it by yourself](https://www.instructables.com/How-to-Etch-a-PCB/).

-* A4988 stepper motor driver
+* 1x A4988 stepper motor driver,
-* 2x 2 pin JST PCB female connectors
+* 2x 2 pin female JST PCB connectors,
-* 1x 4 pin JST PCB female connector or 4 pin vertical goldpin header instead whatever fits your stepper motor better)
+* 1x 4 pin female JST PCB connector or 4x1 male vertical goldpin connector, whatever fits your stepper motor better,
-* 2x 2x6 pin horizontal goldpin header
+* 1x 2x6 pin male horizontal goldpin connector,
+* 2x 8x1 female goldpin connector,
 * 1x 5.08mm terminal block

 Solder the parts as in the picture below (ignore crossed parts):

 TODO: image

+## Attaching hardware
+Print listed below parts:
+TODO parts

+1) Screw 3D printed parts using M3 15mm screws,
+2) Attach 608 bearings into bearing holes of TODO(PART NAME),
+3) Slide TODO sizemm threaded rod through cradle into TODO(stepper shaft connector),
+4)
+5) Using M3 15mm screws and corresponding nuts, screw NEMA17 stepper motor, Creality endstops, YDlidar X4 and it's board UART as shown below:

+6) Slide KV260 into the frame,
+7) Connect LIDAR through it's UART board to one of KV260's USB ports,
+8) Connect PMod shield to KV260 and then connect stepper motor and endstops to the shield.
+9) Connect KV260 to PC and to local network using Ethernet connector.

 ## Building the software
 Project created and tested using Ubuntu-20.04.